theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

   // do any pre-calculations here and declare values you
   // want bound to the generated opcode return (agent, stack) => {
+    // your code here!
-     // mutate the agent and stack as needed
+    // .. mutate the agent and stack as needed
-    // use any precalculated values here that will be bound
+    // .. use any precalculated values here that will be bound
     //    through the magic of closures
   }
 }
 ```